islco/sudo/source/_posts/2017-05-08-swift-mvvm-part-1.md

 MVVM (Model-View-ViewModel) is a software design pattern that recently has risen in popularity with iOS developers.
 At a high level, MVVM separates the data from the view, with a view model formatting or converting the data to a format the view understands.
 This removes the logic from the view, creating very flexible code.
 MVVM works extremely well when handling data from an API.

+{% asset_img mvvm.png 'MVVM Flow' %}

 MVVM can be broken down into three pieces:

 * **Model** - Data for view
 * **View Model** - Formats the data
 * **View** - Presents the data

-In part one of this blog post I will cover a few key MVVM concepts and show you what they look like in Swift.
-In part two of this post, we will show you how and why we used MVVM in the creation of our first iPhone app, [Viable.af](https://viable.af).
+In part one of this blog post, we will cover a few key MVVM concepts and show you what they look like in Swift.
+In part two, we will show you how and why we used MVVM in the creation of our first iPhone app, [Viable.af](https://viable.af).

 ## How we did it